Waukegan parade returns in-person July 4th weekend, honors first responders

 "It's terrific.
 It's really why we were excited to move here and get involved in the community and living right here on Sheridan Road, it's nice it's finally coming back.
 It's a huge day for all the kids," said parade-goer Ryan Remsing.

+"I think the past few years have been really tough for all the first responders as far as doctors, ambulance crews.
+With what happened with COVID, it's been a rough few years and I do think we need to celebrate them and encourage them," he added.

+Sofia Delgado was with her family at the parade.
+It's a moment she isn't taking for granted.

-"It feels cool, it actually feels kind of crazy because we were in our house with the pandemic and everything and it feels really cool to be back out here," added fellow spectator Sofia Delgado.
+"It feels cool, it actually feels kind of crazy because we were in our house with the pandemic and everything and it feels really cool to be back out here," she said.

+"You see all the people lined here.
+That tells you everything.
+They support our fire department, our police department our nurses.
+Look, vista is the grand marshal.
+It doesn't get better than that," said Waukegan Mayor Ann Taylor.

+Waukegan Police Chief Keith Zupec is also back to his normal parade duties of dishing out badges to future officers.

 Due to the pandemic, the Waukegan Park District held virtual Fourth of July parades in 2020 and 2021.
 Those virtual parades reached over 18,000 people on Facebook and YouTube.
 But nothing beats an in-person parade, especially with this beautiful weather.